kushdave95/astar-docs/docs/tutorials/cross-chain-interactions-via-layerzero/simple-cross-chain-interaction.md

     }
     ```

-Once your constructor is properly defined, you can deploy your contracts by:
+Once your constructor is properly defined, you can deploy your contracts by running the following script with HardHat CLI:

-1. Running the following script on both chains:
+***Javascript***

     ```javascript
     // deploy.js